ga-group/comcat/tree+def.md

       Juices and syrups made by pressing citrus fruits.
       - #### 20551010  Frozen Orange Juice
         U.S. Grade A frozen concentrate of sweet oranges with a Brix value of at least 62.5 degrees.
+    - #### 205520  Juices and Syrups from Pome Fruits
+      Juices and syrups made by pressing pome fruits.
+      - #### 20552010  Apple Juice Concentrate
+        Concentrate of pressed apples.
   - #### 2060  Spices
     Seed, fruit, root, bark, salt, or other plant substance primarily used for flavouring or colouring food.
     - #### 206010  Cardamom